The Greenhouse by Pine

 What is a down payment?

 For most Canadians, in order to secure a mortgage loan, most financial providers–whether a bank or private lender–will need to confirm that you have a down payment.
 Defined as a lump-sum of money paid up-front, the down payment is a percentage of the overall price of the home, with the rest of the cost being covered by a mortgage.
+It's a portion of the total purchase price that you pay from your own funds, as opposed to borrowing the amount.

 Is your down payment the same thing as your deposit?